tux-byte-club/ForgeMind/README.md

 # Forge Mind

-A powerful JavaFX desktop application for local LLM chats, with integrated Google Drive synchronization for chat history and a powerful web search feature.
+A JavaFX desktop application for local LLM chats, with integrated Google Drive synchronization for chat history and a powerful web search feature.

 ---